qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

 ---
-title: "Scaling Your Machine Learning Setup: The Power of Multitenancy and Custom Sharding in Qdrant"
+title: "How to Implement Multitenancy and Custom Sharding in Qdrant"
-short_description: "Discover how multitenancy and custom sharding in Qdrant can help you scale efficiently and manage data securely."
+short_description: "Explore how Qdrant's multitenancy and custom sharding streamline machine-learning operations, enhancing scalability and data security."
 description: "Discover how multitenancy and custom sharding in Qdrant can streamline your machine-learning operations.
 Learn how to scale efficiently and manage data securely."
 social_preview_image: /articles_data/multitenancy/social_preview.png
 preview_dir: /articles_data/multitenancy/preview